LiMinggang/madedit-mod/README.txt

-8.New: Selected text copying to search text while searching with regex 9.New: Tool button for Numbering(Insert incremental numbers) 10.New: Update preview while editing initial number in Numbering dialog
+8.New: Selected text copying to search text while searching with regex 9.New: Tool button for Numbering(Insert incremental numbers) 10.New: Update preview while editing initial number in Numbering dialog 11.New: Config item for Quick Search bar in option dialog

-11.Fix: Assertion failure MadEditFrame.cpp:3403
+12.Fix: Assertion failure MadEditFrame.cpp:3403
-12.Fix: Rollback changes in Search/Replace(since 0.3.5)
+13.Fix: Rollback changes in Search/Replace(since 0.3.5)
-13.Fix: Assertion failure at MadEditFrame.cpp:5692 under x86_x64 linux
+14.Fix: Assertion failure at MadEditFrame.cpp:5692 under x86_x64 linux
-14.Fix: Fix dictionary download link of OpenOffice on About Dialog 15.Fix: Link warning of VS project
+15.Fix: Fix dictionary download link of OpenOffice on About Dialog 16.Fix: Link warning of VS project
-16.Fix: Show search results by default
+17.Fix: Show search results by default
-17.Fix: Set default page of Option dialog to "General" 18.Fix: Move encoding update and config update from MainFrame to search/replace dialog 19.Fix: Reverse order toolbars under linux
+18.Fix: Set default page of Option dialog to "General" 19.Fix: Move encoding update and config update from MainFrame to search/replace dialog 20.Fix: Reverse order toolbars under linux
-20.Fix: Remove extra overflow icon from Toolbars 21.Fix: Crash in ColumnAlign while reverse selection 22.Fix: Column align will has issue if you select beyond the EOF 23.Fix: File name was not marked as "modified*" in ColumnAlign
+21.Fix: Remove extra overflow icon from Toolbars 22.Fix: Crash in ColumnAlign while reverse selection 23.Fix: Column align will has issue if you select beyond the EOF 24.Fix: File name was not marked as "modified*" in ColumnAlign

 Mod v0.3.6
 1.New: Create scripts directory if not exists while saving recorded script